Metal detector: Modern developments

 The modern development of the metal detector began in the 1920s.
 Gerhard Fischer had developed a system of radio direction-finding, which was to be used for accurate navigation.
 The system worked extremely well, but Fischer noticed there were anomalies in areas where the terrain contained ore-bearing rocks.
 He reasoned that if a radio beam could be distorted by metal, then it should be possible to design a machine which would detect metal using a search coil resonating at a radio frequency.
 In 1925 he applied for, and was granted, the first patent for an electronic metal detector.
 Although Gerhard Fischer was the first person granted a patent for an electronic metal detector, the first to apply was Shirl Herr, a businessman from Crawfordsville, Indiana.
 His application for a hand-held Hidden-Metal Detector was filed in February 1924, but not patented until July 1928.
-Herr assisted Italian leader Benito Mussolini in recovering items remaining from the Emperor Caligula's galleys at the bottom of Lake Nemi, Italy in August 1929.
+Herr assisted Italian leader Benito Mussolini in recovering items remaining from the Emperor Caligula's galleys at the bottom of Lake Nemi, Italy, in August 1929.
 Herr's invention was used by Admiral Richard Byrd's Second Antarctic Expedition in 1933, when it was used to locate objects left behind by earlier explorers.
 It was effective up to a depth of eight feet.

-However, it was one Lieutenant Józef Stanisław Kosacki, a Polish officer attached to a unit stationed in St Andrews, Fife, Scotland, during the early years of World War II, who refined the design into a practical Polish mine detector.
+However, it was one Lieutenant Józef Stanisław Kosacki, a Polish officer attached to a unit stationed in St Andrews, Scotland, during the early years of World War II, who refined the design into a practical Polish mine detector.

 These units were still quite heavy, as they ran on vacuum tubes, and needed separate battery packs.

 The design invented by Kosacki was used extensively during the Second Battle of El Alamein when 500 units were shipped to Field Marshal Montgomery to clear the minefields of the retreating Germans, and later used during the Allied invasion of Sicily, the Allied invasion of Italy and the Invasion of Normandy.

 As the creation and refinement of the device was a wartime military research operation, the knowledge that Kosacki created the first practical metal detector was kept secret for over 50 years.

-Beat Frequency Induction
+Beat frequency induction

 Many manufacturers of these new devices brought their own ideas to the market.
 White's Electronics of Oregon began in the 1950s by building a machine called the Oremaster Geiger Counter.
-Another leader in detector technology was Charles Garrett, who pioneered the BFO (Beat Frequency Oscillator) machine.
+Another leader in detector technology was Charles Garrett, who pioneered the BFO (beat frequency oscillator) machine.
 With the invention and development of the transistor in the 1950s and 1960s, metal detector manufacturers and designers made smaller, lighter machines with improved circuitry, running on small battery packs.
 Companies sprang up all over the United States and Britain to supply the growing demand.
-Beat Frequency Induction requires movement of the detector coil; akin to how swinging a conductor near a magnet induces an electric current; except the pulse is electric EMF and not magnetic EMF.
+Beat Frequency Induction requires movement of the detector coil; akin to how swinging a conductor near a magnet induces an electric current.